TomHessburg/banaipsum/README.md

 Now that has nothing to do with this at all, just added that in for dramatic effect.
 Truthfully, this came out of an absolutely ridicuous joke between some friends, and I had nothing better to do on a Friday night than make this a thing.
 So HERE YOU GO.

+>for use, simply hit the "/getNanas/:ammountOfNanas" endpoint to recieve your banoonoos.

 I hope you enjoy it :)